jsonstat/toolkit/docs/API.md

 Boolean.
 Default value is *false*.

-When *true* the Dice method returns a JSON-stat string.
+When *true*, the Dice method returns a JSON-stat string.

 ```js
 JSONstat("https://json-stat.org/samples/oecd.json").then(function(j){